A New Family of Regression Models for $[0,1]$ Outcome Data: Expanding the Palette: The Tilting Power Distribution

 where $\mu_T$ has been used for continuity purposes in discussion of the former distribution component $f_1$ ($\mu_\beta$ could have been used equivalently).
 When $y=0$, applying the constraint $\alpha=1$ gives

 or alternatively

 As in Model 2, estimation of \eqref{eq:muTmodel1} is subsumed into estimation of \eqref{eq:mubetamodel1} and is not performed.
 Next we prove a theorem regarding Model 3.

-\begin{theorem} Model 3 constitutes a beta regression model for $y\in[0,1]$ that is estimable by maximum likelihood under certain data conditions. \end{theorem} \begin{proof} Here we use $\mu$ in place of $\mu_\beta$ since there is no mixture involving the mean.
+\begin{theorem} Model 3 constitutes a beta regression model for $y\in[0,1].$ \end{theorem} \begin{proof} Here we use $\mu$ in place of $\mu_\beta$ since both mixture components have the same mean.
 Considering the above and \eqref{eq:ReparBetaDist} we can now write a beta distribution as

 where $\phi^* > 0 \ni \phi^* = \phi + I(y=0)\biggl(\dfrac{1}{\mu}-\phi\biggr) + I(y=1)\biggl(\dfrac{1}{1-\mu}-\phi\biggr)$.
 When $y \in (0,1)$ the classic beta regression model applies.
 When $y=0$, $\phi^*$ produces the Beta$\bigl(1,(1-\mu)/\mu\bigr)$ distribution in \eqref{eq:StdBetaDist}.
 When $y=1$, $\phi^*$ produces the Beta$\bigl(\mu/(1-\mu),1\bigr)$ distribution in \eqref{eq:StdBetaDist}.
-Hence \eqref{eq:EHBetaDist} and \eqref{eq:mubetamodel1} constitute a beta regression model for $y\in[0,1]$. \end{proof} We can call Model 3 the endpoint heterogeneous beta regression model to remind us that $\phi$ is altered at an endpoint.
+Hence \eqref{eq:EHBetaDist} and \eqref{eq:mubetamodel1} constitute a beta regression model for $y\in[0,1]$. \end{proof} We can call Model 3 the endpoint heterogeneous beta regression model to remind us that $\phi$ is adjusted at the endpoints to produce $\phi^*$.
 Endpoint observations do not provide information about $\phi$ in Model 3, which is also true of augmented beta regression.
 Therefore \eqref{eq:phimodel1} is omitted for endpoint values.
 We can also backpropagate this result to Model 2.
-Namely we replace $f_1(y|\nu)$ of \eqref{eq:liketiltingpower} with the alternate Beta$\bigl(\mu, \phi^*\bigr)$ distribution.
+Namely we replace $f_1(y|\mu_T)$ of \eqref{eq:liketiltingpower} with the alternate Beta$\bigl(\mu, \phi^*\bigr)$ distribution.
 While Model 3 expands the palette of models for $y\in[0,1]$ data, some estimation challenges may arise.
 We now examine this issue.
-For reference, \eqref{eq:mualphapowerdist} in \eqref{eq:EHBetaDist} implies the power distribution
+For reference, \eqref{eq:mualphapowerdist} in \eqref{eq:EHBetaDist} implies the power distribution of \eqref{eq:powerdistcleaned} while the reflected power distribution from \eqref{eq:mubetareflectedpowerdist} in \eqref{eq:EHBetaDist} implies \eqref{eq:reflectedpowerdistcleaned}.
+Next let $n_0\equiv n_{z_0}$ be the number of observations where $y=0$ and denote this data as $y_0$.
+Also let $n_1\equiv n_{z_1}$ be the number of observations where $y=1$ and denote this data as $y_1$.
+Then we may write the three separate portions of the log-likelihood function of Model 3 as